 Breast implants can last up to 10 years, which means you’ll be able to enjoy the results well into the future.

 Are you excited about the possibilities that breast augmentation vs breast implants can open up for you?
-Call the Plastic & Cosmetic Center of South Texas, located in San Antonio, TX, today.
+Call the Plastic and Cosmetic Center of South Texas, located in San Antonio, TX, today.
 We offer a complete line of services in our comfortable and state-of-the-art clinic.
 We are eager to help you take the first step toward fuller and more beautiful breasts.